AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 This is intended to be an introduction to these approaches and a "jumping off point" for further reading or experimentation.
 We present them in order of increasing difficulty and/or departure from what is presented in training.

-There are datasets already uploaded to the RStudio Server that you may want use for practicing these approaches or other techniques we've discussed.
-Take a look at the files in `~/training-modules/RNA-seq/data` to see those pre-prepared datasets.

 ####  Contents

 * [MultiQC](#multiqc)